Event Planning Class Overview

 - Regina Cialone

 Regina Cialone is the owner of Cloud Nove Events LLC, which is an NYC based event-planning company.
-She has executed affairs at many notable venues throughout New York City and Long Island including Central Park Boathouse, The Foundry, The Metropolitan Building, Kontokosta Winery, Bedell Vineyards and Oheka Castle.
+She has executed affairs at many notable venues throughout New York City and Long Island.
+These include Central Park Boathouse, The Foundry, The Metropolitan Building, Kontokosta Winery, Bedell Vineyards and Oheka Castle.
 She has guest lectured at FIT and teaches at NYU.

 - Xochitl Gonzalez

-Xochitl Gonzalez is co-founder of a successful New York-based event design and wedding planning business, AaB Creates, formerly Always a Bridesmaid.
-She also has extensive experience in corporate event planning and has been featured on the television show, Whose Wedding Is It Anyway?
+Xochitl Gonzalez is co-founder of New York-based event design and wedding planning business, AaB Creates.
+She also has extensive experience in corporate event planning.
+She has been featured on the television show, Whose Wedding Is It Anyway?

 About Our Mentor Program

 We are the only online school that gives you access to a professional event planner who will act as your teacher and mentor.

 During your event planning training, you will benefit from a personal relationship just like you would get in the classroom.
 Our mentors are there to answer your questions via phone or email at every turn.